Jennifer Rizzotti: Professional career

-Coaching
+Coaching career

 Rizzotti was recently the head basketball coach at George Washington University in Washington, D.C.
 She previously spent 17 seasons as the head women's basketball coach at the University of Hartford where she led the Hawks to four America East Conference championships and six trips to the NCAA tournament.
 She was named America East Coach of the Year in 2006, 2007, and 2010.
 In 2010 Rizzotti guided Hartford to an undefeated regular season in the America East Conference and was one of the 10 finalists up for the Kay Yow Coach of the Year.

 Rizzotti served as the head coach of the USA Basketball U18 team, at the 2010 FIBA Americas U18 Championship for Women in June 2010 at the U.S. Olympic Training Center in Colorado Springs CO.
 She previously served as an assistant coach of the U18 team, assisting head coach Doug Bruno in 2006, when the team went 4–0 to win the gold medal.

 In 2011, Rizzotti was named USA Basketball National Coach of the Year.
 She was the head coach for the USA U18 team, which won the gold medal at the 2010 FIBA Americas U18 Championship.
 She continued as head coach of the U19 team and guided the team to another gold medal at the FIBA U19 World Championship games held in Chile.